ife0ye/Escape/README.md

 # Escape
-First python user interactive software
+First Python user interactive software
+A game where the user has to maneuver round traps set at random to escape before the time runs out